videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 #### `changeMic()`

-- Once you know which device you want to change audio input to, you can pass the `deviceId` to these method to change the audio input device.
+- Once you know which device you want to switch audio input to, you can pass the `deviceId` to these method to change the audio input device.

 ```js
 const MeetingView = () => {